Sphinx-LuaLS¶

 data

-by default, meaning that their contents are not documented.To enable documentation within a table, document is as a class.
-If you inherit it from
+by default, meaning that their contents are not documented.To enable documentation within a table, annotate is as a class.
+You can change how autodoc infers its type by adding a

 Note